Here are some of the more common questions that are often asked about my counselling service.

 - What might life feel like if counselling were to help?

-Whether you’re attending individual therapy, online counselling, or couples therapy, this first session is an opportunity to begin creating a space where you feel safe enough to explore what really matters to you.
+You might be attending individual therapy, online counselling, or couples therapy.
+This first session is an opportunity to begin creating a space that feels safe enough to explore what really matters to you.

 What days are sessions available?